Michael Taylor Memories < Photos > Simon Bell Memories

 Organising photographs

-Digital photographs contain "EXIF" information (metadata) from the camera about the photograph that makes organising photographs from a trip much easier.
-The date and time, and Global Positioning System (GPS) coordinates are the most valuable.
+Digital photographs contain "EXIF" information (metadata) from the camera or phone about the photograph that makes organising photographs from a trip much easier.
+The date and time, and Global Positioning System (GPS) coordinates are the most valuable attributes.
 Ensure any camera you purchase has GPS.
-All phones have GPS, always enable GPS on your phone camera app.
+All phones have GPS; always enable GPS on your phone camera app.

 To gain full use of these tips ensure that all cameras on a trip are set to the same date and time.